-If you are suffering from what you believe is a meniscus tear and are looking for a Patchogue NY orthopedic surgeon , contact Mirza Orthopedics in Smithtown today.
+If you are suffering from what you believe is a meniscus tear and we would highly recommend a Patchogue NY orthopedic surgeon , contact the front desk at Mirza Orthopedics in Smithtown today.

 Mirza Orthopedics has been practicing elbow surgery for Long Islanders for many years.
 Our surgeons are experts in the field.
 Today, they will offer insight on evaluating your injury to determine if it’s serious enough for surgery.
 There are a few different ways to tell if you need surgery on your elbow.
 First, your Elbow Surgeon in Suffolk County will likely perform a physical examination and take X-rays of the joint.
 They may also order an MRI or other imaging tests.
 Based on the results of these tests, they will be able to determine if there is any damage to the bones, ligaments, or tendons in the elbow joint.
 If there is damage, they will then determine if surgery is necessary to repair it.